Dev-Topaz/Dev-Topaz/README.md

 </p>

 <p>
-Energetic software engineer and innovative optimized solution seeker with 5+ years experience developing robust code for high- volume businesses with a strong focus on blockchain development.
+Energetic software engineer and innovative optimized solution seeker with 5+ years experience developing robust code for high-volume businesses with a strong focus on blockchain development.
 </p>

 ### About Me